stackbit-projects/together-forever-93e9c/src/pages/index.md

     subtitle: >-
       This is the landing spot to keep up with all things related to our lives as we celebrate special milestones.
-We want our friends and family to have a convient spot in the virtual universe to get information from us
+We want our friends and family to have a convienient spot in the virtual universe to get information from us from time to time.
     actions:
       - label: Contact Me
         url: /contact